While Republicans battle, Obama never far away in Iowa

 "In essence, the Obama organization never left," said Peggy Whitworth, 69, a neighborhood "team leader" for the president in Iowa.
 "There's been this staying connected to people who were involved the first time around."

-Obama campaign spokesman Ben LaBolt said the Iowa operation was representative of a nationwide grassroots organizing push, which it hopes will create a strategic advantage for the president in November.

-"It's indicative of the type of unrivaled organizations we've built across the country," he said.

-But some supporters worry that the strong Republican presence in Iowa has drowned out Obama's message.
+But some supporters worry that the strong Republican presence in the state has drowned out Obama's message.

 "I haven't seen anything from Obama this year, it's all been Republican," said Wind Goodfriend, an author and Obama supporter, while walking her dogs in the town of Storm Lake.